industrial-edge/qr-code-scanner/README.md

 ### Overview

-This application examples shows how to connect a QR Code Scanner via USB to the Industrial Edge Device.
-The scanned QR Code will be sent to a PLC and displayed in an HMI Panel.
+This application examples shows how to connect a QR code scanner via USB to the Industrial Edge Device.
+The scanned QR code will be sent to a PLC and displayed in an HMI Panel.

-### General task
+### General Task

-The application reads the QR Code provided by the scanner and publishes it on the Databus to the topic corresponding to the OPC UA Connector, which sends the data to the PLC.
+The application reads the QR code provided by the scanner and publishes it on the Databus to the topic corresponding to the OPC UA Connector, which sends the data to the PLC.
 This topic needs to be created in the Databus in advance.
-Scanner type, plc tag, databus topic as well as databus credentials can be configured via an external configuration file.
+The scanner type, PLC tag, Databus topic as well as Databus credentials can be configured via an external configuration file.

 ![deploy VFC](docs/graphics/qrcode_task.png)

 ## Requirements

-### Used components
+### Used Components

-- Industrial Edge App Publisher V1.10.5
+- Industrial Edge App Publisher V1.12.7
-- Docker Engine 18.09.6
+- Docker Engine 24.0.6
-- Docker Compose V2.4
+- Docker Compose V2.21.0
-- OPC UA Connector V1.8.1
-- Common Connector Configurator V1.8.1-4
+- Common Connector Configurator V1.9.1-1
-- Databus V2.1.0-4
+- Databus V2.3.1-2
 - Databus Configurator V2.0.0-5
-- Industrial Edge Device V1.10.0-9
+- Industrial Edge Device V1.12.0-10
+- IE App Configuration Service V1.3.2
+- OPC UA Connector V2.1.0-0
 - QR Code Scanner: SIMATIC MV320
-- TIA Portal V16
+- TIA Portal V18 (V16 minimum)
 - PLC: CPU 1518 FW 2.8.3

 ### TIA Project